niemopen/niem-api/README.md

   OpenAPI schema components are not picking up JavaDoc definitions for methods that are overridden, either in the parent or the child.
 This is why definitions are being repeated in the `@Schema` annotations.

+- [ ] Project properties not expanded during `generateOpenApiDocs` gradle task.

+The task to build the OpenAPI JSON file, which is generated and included in the `docs/` folder, is not pulling environment variables used by the Spring profiles from the `.env` file.

+Create a `openapi` profile to set the database URL, username and password, or change the active profile argument in `build.gradle`'s `openApi` task custom boot run settings.

 - [ ] Request body parameters.

   OpenAPI annotation `@RequestParam` should be able to be used for request body parameters for endpoints that consume multipart form data.
 These instead are being generated as query parameters in the OpenAPI documentation.